gilgoldzweig/EasyTabs/README.md

 Available features
 -------------------

-	setIcons
-	setTransformation
-	withIconFading (Just like in facebook's app)
-	setIndicatorColor
-	setBackgroundColor
-	setTextColors(Selected, unselected)
-	setToRTL
-	setTypeface
-	supportRecyclerview
-	InfoListener
-	EasyTabsColor // list of usable colors so you wont need to search hex

-Bonus
+	addIcons(int... resid)
+	addIcons(Drawable... drawable)
+	addTransformation(boolean reverseDrawingOrder, ViewPager.PageTransformer transform)
+	setIconFading(boolean fade)
+	setIndicatorColor(@ColorInt int IndicatorColor)
+	setBackgroundColor(@ColorInt int BackgroundColor)
+	setTextColors(@ColorInt int selectedColor, @ColorInt int unselectedColor)
+	setRTLPosition(boolean state)
+	setCustomTypeface(final Typeface selected)
+	WithListener(final TabsListener tabsListener)

+EasyTabsColors
 ------
+	EasyTabsColors is a java file filled with a lot of static colors for easy use so you wont need to search for the hex you want.

-	If you want to use the colors in your layouts just copy this to your colors file
+	If you want to use the colors in your layouts just copy the following to your colors file inside of values.

 	<color name="White">#FFFFFF</color>
 	<color name="Ivory">#FFFFF0</color>